- Board of Directors

 - Monitoring ethics and compliance issues and, where appropriate, reporting to regulatory authorities

 - Remediating ethics and compliance gaps and violations

 Our compliance expectations apply to all Walmart associates, suppliers and contractors and extend to the highest levels of the company.
 The Audit Committee of our Board of Directors has risk oversight responsibility for these matters.

 Associates, suppliers, customers and community members are encouraged to raise issues, ask questions or report concerns.
 Walmart takes seriously the obligation to investigate and remediate these reports.

 Walmart’s compliance program

 The breadth of Walmart’s compliance program reflects the diversity of our business.
 The program covers subject matter including:

 - Consumer protection

-- Anti-money laundering
+- Anti-money laundering and financial services

 - Food safety